 Toledo Legion Br # 475

 Our Club Room is the fun spot.
-Pool table, large screen t.v. with satellite and bar, make an excellent way to relax and enjoy the local flavours.
-This area is available for small venue rentals also.
+Large screen t.v. with satellite, WiFi, and bar, make an excellent way to relax and enjoy the local flavours.
+This area is available for small venue rentals .

-We host cards, dinners, horseshoe and dart tournaments and other social events to help raise funds for special causes in the Elizabethtown-Kitley Township area.
+We host cards, dinners, horseshoe, dart tournaments and other social events to help raise funds for special causes in the Elizabethtown-Kitley Township area.

 Stop in and see what we have to offer.
 We'll be happy to see you!